slyrus/soiree/README.md

-cl-vcard, A Common Lisp library for working with the vcard format.
+soiree, A Common Lisp library for working with the vcard and icalendar (and related) formats.

 By Cyrus Harmon <ch-lisp@bobobeach.com>, February 2012.
 See COPYRIGHT file for license details.